yochaigal/cairn/wip/2e/saves.md

 **Warden** _"As she listens to your story, Katja frowns, then finally smiles.
 'Alright, alright, I believe you.
 Let's make a deal!
 You introduce me to this "client" of yours whom you've so kindly escorted into my town, and I'll make sure no one is watching while you slip away.
 But we have to go right now, before this place implodes.
 And if that happens, even I can't guarantee your safety..."_

 > An hour later, Lucius finds Freya, but not the others.
 She explains that Wolfram and their client have already left for the vault.
-She agrees to take them there, but that she needs to make a quick stop first.
+She agrees to take them there, but says that she needs to make a quick stop first.
 Something about reclaiming one of her daggers...

 ## Opposed Saves